navidsafaeian/Amazon-Robotics-Challenge-with-PR2-Robot-Pick-and-Place-for-object-sorting/README.md

-# Project: 3D Perception Pick & Place by PR2 Robot (Amazon Robotics Challenge, 2017)
+## Project: Pick & Place for Product (Object) sorting by Robotic Arm (Willow Garage PR2): [Amazon Robotics Chanage](https://www.amazonrobotics.com/#/), 2017

 This project focuses on 3D perception using a PR2 robot simulation utilizing an RGB-D camera.
 The goal of perception is to convert sensor input into a point cloud image where specific objects can be identified and isolated.

-The three main parts of perception include filtering the point cloud, clustering relevant objects (Exercise 1, 2) and recognizing objects (Exercise 3), and then, the last part, using all perception steps in ROS environment for perception pick and place by a PR2 Robot.
+The three main parts of perception include filtering the point cloud, clustering relevant objects and recognizing objects (Exercise 3), and then, the last part, using all perception steps in ROS environment for perception pick and place by a PR2 Robot.

 [//]: # (Image References)